FlapJack990/Letter-Counter/README.md

 - This one take from u a string and character.
 - Then it computes how many this character had been used in the string.
-- Actually I made this for use in CTFs, when I was studing the substitution cipher.
+- Playing by substitution cipher.